tommyno/BirdTunes/README.md

 https://fuglesang.vercel.app

+Add ?station=xxxx to use your own Bordweather statiom.

 ## Current setup

 A Raspberry Pi 5 and an outdoors microphone to listen to the enviroment, and AI-powered bird sound recognition from [BirdNet Sound ID](https://birdnet.cornell.edu/).
 The data is handled by [BirdNET-PI](https://github.com/Nachtzuster/BirdNET-Pi) and uploaded to [Birdweather](https://app.birdweather.com/) for additional verification.